 What are the causes of VCF?

-Are some at a greater risk of injury?
+Who is at greatest risk of injury?

-Other symptoms include:
+VCF symptoms include:

 - Curvature of the spine and loss of height

 - Difficulties with balance and mobility

 - Bowel and bladder problems

 - Potential neurological symptoms.